matn7/CS-Notes/src/main/java/compact/work.md

 **8. How do scoped values integrate with functional streams?**
 * Scoped values provide immutable context propagation.
-* Useful in parallel streams to pass values safely without ThreadLocal.
+* Useful in parallel streams to pass values safely without `ThreadLocal`.

 **9. How do you handle exceptions in lambda expressions in streams?**
 * Wrap in try-catch inside lambda.